The Rogue Leveling Guide for the Mists of Pandaria

 - Prey on the Weak allows your enemies to briefly take more damage from all sources, including from you, while the effect lasts.

 - Paralytic Poison – Your poisons can stun, but quest mobs will generally die long before the stun happens.
-This talent is more interesting as fights get longer.
+This talent is more interesting as fights get longer, so is more useful in PvP or Dungeons.

 - Dirty Tricks – Gouge and Blind cost no energy and don’t break from your bleeds or poisons.
-Most useful in PvP rather than leveling.
+Most useful in PvP rather than leveling, but it verlaps with Glyph of Blind.

 - Marked for Death - puts an immediate 5 CPs on a target.
 Nice way to start a fight with a full Slice and Dice or Recuperate.